LucasBarretto86/LearningDocker/README.md

 docker rmi hello-world:latest -f
 ```

-> Notice that the container also an be removed by it's ID, it would be something
+> **Notice:** that the container also an be removed by it's ID, it would be something
 > like that `docker rmi 1f33c17521fc -f`

 **Output:**